-Like with many things legal, there are certain exceptions such as incapacity, promissory estoppel, and acknowledgement of a debt.
+Like with many things legal, there are certain exceptions such as incapacity, promissory estoppel, and acknowledgment of a debt.
 Again, an experienced legal professional will be able to determine if you are still within the appropriate time limit to start a lawsuit.

 Once it is established that a claim can theoretically be filed in the Ontario Small Claims Court the question then becomes what is the claim about.
 There are over a dozen broad categories of claims commonly heard by the court some of which are as follows:

-Within each category there are generally legal principles and statutes that are specific to it.
+Within each category, there are generally legal principles and statutes that are specific to it.
 For example, in employment law there not only exists the Employment Standards Act but also the court’s common law principles as they relate to employment.
-The role of the legal professional is to listen to the fact situation and apply the category-specific law to it in order to make a determination as to the strengths and weaknesses of the case.
+The role of a legal professional is to listen to the fact situation and apply the category-specific law to it in order to make a determination as to the strengths and weaknesses of the case.

 If a case is determined to be winnable then the legal professional will turn their attention as to whether or not a claim is collectable.
 What this means, in broad terms, is that assuming a case does not settle and a Plaintiff takes a case to trial and wins a judgment how is the Plaintiff going to collect on the judgment if the Defendant does not pay voluntarily.